meeshkan/unmock-js/README.md

 ## OpenAPI

 Unmock supports the reading of OpenAPI specifications out of the box.
-Simply place your specification in a folder at the root of your project called `__unmock__/<myspecname>`, where `<myspecname>` is the name of the spec on the `unmock.on().services` object.
+Place your specification in a folder at the root of your project called `__unmock__/<myspecname>`, where `<myspecname>` is the name of the spec on the `unmock.on().services` object.
 Several examples of this exist on the internet, most notably [here](https://github.com/unmock/unmock-examples/tree/master/using-service-repository).

 ## Tutorials